 The lessons in these books are divided into 2 sections: Conversation/Grammar and Reading/Writing.
 The former introduces the words and topics and demonstrates some natural uses of the new material.
 The latter hones in on what was learned with corresponsive writing (including kanji) and reading practice.

-The downsides to Genki are that the answers to textbook questions are sold only in a separate book that is only available in Japanese.
+The downside to Genki is that the answers to textbook questions are sold only in a separate book that is only available in Japanese.
 Also, there are a bunch of pair-work exercises that cannot be done on your own; while the Genki books are useful for self-study, they were intended to be taught to students with the help of a teacher.

 Lastly, the kanji doesn’t come with a stroke order.